 Planners from around the world have massively shown their love for this new planning "system" and it is certainly here to stay!
 I have personally witnessed how the trend took off with small companies coming to light with new and different options of leather TNs and now larger craft suppliers, such as Michael's, JoAnn's and Hobby Lobby, have joined the party, to make it in a very competitive market and adding to the oh so many options on designs, colors, materials, and sizes, so that if you are in the market for one of these, you are going to have a tough time deciding on what to get and if you are like me, you will end up buying more than one because...you know...they are sooooo pretty!!

 That takes me to discuss the next important factor about TN: Besides being so trendy, they come in different sizes and not what you would think.
 I recently attended a Planner Meetup and was introduced to a "Micro".
 A Micro has the size of a wallet and it is a favorite amongst fellow planners peeps.
 Due to the high demands, TNs' makers have been creating different sizes of the notebook to cater to the different designs of inserts, dahsboards and books that are available to fill-up the TN.
-Here is the list that I have been using as the guide to create the dashboards/folders that I offer up for sale here:
+Here is the list that I have been using as the guide to create the dashboards/folders:

 Micro - Fits Inserts 3" x 4"